-AMG has built a portfolio of topnotch affiliates, including Yacktman, Tweedy, Browne, Third Avenue Management, Genesis Asset Managers, AQR Capital Management, and Foyston, Gordon & Payne.
+AMG has constructed a portfolio of topnotch affiliates, including Yacktman, Tweedy, Browne, Third Avenue Management, Genesis Asset Managers, AQR Capital Management, and Foyston, Gordon & Payne.

-AMG's investment strategy hasn't generated significant synergies or efficiencies, and the firm cedes the operating leverage inherent in the asset management business to its affiliates.
+AMG's investment strategy hasn't generated many meaningful synergies or efficiencies, and the firm cedes the operating leverage inherent in the asset management business to its affiliates.

-As the size and scale of AMG's operations increase, the firm will need to make larger acquisitions or increase the sheer number of deals done in any given year to move the needle, increasing the risks associated with this strategy.
+As the size and scale of AMG's operations increase, the firm will need to make larger acquisitions or increase the sheer number of deals it does in any given year to move the needle, increasing the risks associated with this strategy.
 Read more

 Sean Healey has been CEO since January 2005.
 He assumed the role of chairman of the board of directors in January 2011.
 Healey joined AMG in 1995 and became president and COO in 1999.
 Before joining the firm, he worked on mergers and acquisitions at Read more